Hosted by Darnall Well Being in partnership with Sheffield Community Contact Tracers. Supported by Sheffield City Council.

 We know that talking works.
 It helps us make sense of things and to support people to understand how to respond to advice.
 If we feel more confident, then others will: understand the risks, be able to recognise symptoms, know what to do about self-isolating, know where to get support to manage it, consider contact tracing etc etc

 We have begun a rolling programme of ‘co-training’ – where we share dilemmas, develop ideas for conversations together, and decide how to take action to keep ourselves and other people safe.
 We hope to create a respectful, compassionate and safe place for people to connect.
 Sub-groups may form to work on particular solutions.

-Slides from previous workshops are available to download here:
+Slides and notes from previous workshops are available to download here:

 - How do we communicate with others about Covid?
 Some people don’t always trust or understand the advice about what to do.